-- 6) During both the investigatory and ranking phases, it is inappropriate for a student to ask a faculty member if they plan to select them as a research advisee.
+• During both the investigatory and ranking phases, it is inappropriate for a student to ask a faculty member if they plan to select them as a research advisee.
 Likewise, it is inappropriate for a faculty member to ask a student about their rankings or inclinations of their rankings.
-Nor is it appropriate for faculty to suggest you only attend their research group meetings. - 7) Incoming first year students will spend one semester (incoming Fall) with the faculty member they were originally matched with.
-After that time there is no limitation on switching work groups.
+It is also inappropriate for faculty to suggest you only attend their research group meetings.

+• Incoming first year students will spend one semester (incoming Fall) with the faculty member with whom they were originally matched.
+After that time, there is no limitation on switching work groups.
 This one semester requirement can be waived by individual faculty after a meeting with the student should s/he desire.
-The DCT must be notified of all student-research mentor switches.
-When a student switches research mentors, the new faculty mentor immediately assumes the role of advisor for that student. - 8) Individual faculty may only accept a total of four students into their research group over a two year period.
+The Clinical Ph.D.
+Program Director (DCT) must be notified of all student-research mentor switches.

+• Individual faculty may only accept a total of four students into their research group over a two-year period.
 If a student subsequently drops out of the program prior to beginning the Fall semester, anytime during the Fall semester or prior to beginning the Spring semester, then this student does not count toward this limit.
-If a student switches advisors anytime during the Fall semester or prior to beginning the Spring semester during the first year, then that student does not count toward this limit of the original advisor, but does count toward this limit for the second advisor.
+If a student switchesadvisors anytime during the Fall semester or prior to beginning the Spring semester during the first year, then that student does not count toward this limit of the original advisor, but does count toward this limit for the second advisor.

-9) Although students may conduct research activities for their graduate assistant responsibilities, students and faculty must be aware that this level of participation cannot be substituted for the required pre-dissertation project.
+• Although students may conduct research activities for their graduate assistant responsibilities, students and faculty must be aware that this level of participation cannot be substituted for the required predissertation project.
 Research activities conducted for graduate assistantship duties should follow the APA guidelines of authorship.
 Authorship should be determined at the beginning of the research project.

 We wish you the best in this process.
-If you have any questions or concerns, please contact the Director of Clinical Training (Dr. Christopher Muran: jcmuran@adelphi.edu)
+If you have any questions or concerns, please contact the Clinical Ph.D.
+Program Director ((Dr. Michael Moore: mmoore@adelphi.edu or the Chair of the Research Standards Committee.